d6y/liftmodules-imap-idle/README.md

 ## How this works

-The module creates a Lift actor called EmailReceiver.
-Set the actor up by sending Credentials, the Callback to execute of type Message => Boolean, and finally the 'startup message.
+The module creates a Lift actor called `EmailReceiver`.
+Set the actor up by sending `Credentials`, the `Callback` to execute of type `Message => Boolean`, and finally the `'startup` message.
 When email arrives, the callback is executed and if it returns true, the email is considered handled and deleted.

 ## Debugging

-If you want to see what javax.mail is doing, set mail.session.debug=true in your Lift Props file.
+If you want to see what javax.mail is doing, set `mail.session.debug=true` in your Lift Props file.

 If you want to interact with EmailReceiver from the SBT console, here's how: